 Remote Raven trains freelancers to ensure high success in getting their ideal positions.
 We also provide support for client complaints, working hours and time-tracking, and other issues.
 We employ full-time and part-time freelancers.
 We also hire a wide range of professionals to perform the many responsibilities our clients are looking for.

 And last but not least, Remote Raven provides protection and security.
-Sadly, there are clients that seek to cheat and take advantage of freelancers.
+Sadly, some clients seek to cheat and take advantage of freelancers.
 With our years of experience in vetting and working with clients, we can ensure complete protection and security for our freelancers.
-We guarantee payment of your work hours in the event that your clients fail to pay.
+We guarantee payment of your work hours if your clients fail to pay.

 There are many ways to become a freelancer.
 But here at Remote Raven, your success is guaranteed because we do freelancing the right way.
-Apply and be part of our team today!
+Apply and become part of our team today!